KCET Rank vs Percentile 2026: Step-by-Step Guide and Complete Details

 25,001 – 50,000

-Note: Your final rank will still vary depending on your board's marks.
+Note: Your final rank will still vary depending on your board marks.
 Even with a high KCET score, it does not guarantee a top rank without solid Class 12 PCM marks.

-For example, a student scoring 170 in KCET with 95% PCM board marks will typically rank under 100.
+For example, a student scoring 170 in KCET with 95% PCM board marks will typically rank under 100 (indicative, based on recent trends).

 Get an Education Loan 10X Faster than Banks.

 Understanding how your final score in the KCET exam is calculated is essential when comparing your KCET rank versus percentile, mainly because the KEA does not officially publish scores.
-Your KECT rank is based on a 50:50 weighting, with half coming from your KCET exam score in PCM and the other half from your Class 12 marks in the same subject.
+Your KCET rank is based on a 50:50 weighting, with half coming from your KCET exam score in PCM and the other half from your Class 12 marks in the same subjects.

-Here’s a step-by-step guide to calculate your KCET rank
+Here is a step-by-step guide to calculate your KCET 2026 rank:

 Step 1: Calculate your Total Marks in KCET (PCM Subjects Only)